codeblick/contentful-extensions/README.md

 ## Slug

 This extension creates a URL friendly string from the user input.
+If the slug is not changed it will default to a slugified version of the field "entryTitle".
 It extends the "Short text" type.

 [You can find a demo here.](https://codeblick.github.io/contentful-extensions/slug/demo.html)